NTSC: Vertical interval reference

-The standard NTSC video image contains some lines (lines 1–21 of each field) that are not visible (this is known as the Vertical Blanking Interval, or VBI); all are beyond the edge of the viewable image, but only lines 1–9 are used for the vertical-sync and equalizing pulses.
+The standard NTSC video image contains some lines (lines 1–21 of each field) that are not visible (this is known as the vertical blanking interval, or VBI); all are beyond the edge of the viewable image, but only lines 1–9 are used for the vertical-sync and equalizing pulses.
 The remaining lines were deliberately blanked in the original NTSC specification to provide time for the electron beam in CRT screens to return to the top of the display.

 VIR (or Vertical interval reference), widely adopted in the 1980s, attempts to correct some of the color problems with NTSC video by adding studio-inserted reference data for luminance and chrominance levels on line 19.
 Suitably equipped television sets could then employ these data in order to adjust the display to a closer match of the original studio image.
 The actual VIR signal contains three sections, the first having 70 percent luminance and the same chrominance as the color burst signal, and the other two having 50 percent and 7.5 percent luminance respectively.

 A less-used successor to VIR, GCR, also added ghost (multipath interference) removal capabilities.

 The remaining vertical blanking interval lines are typically used for datacasting or ancillary data such as video editing timestamps (vertical interval timecodes or SMPTE timecodes on lines 12–14), test data on lines 17–18, a network source code on line 20 and closed captioning, XDS, and V-chip data on line 21.
 Early teletext applications also used vertical blanking interval lines 14–18 and 20, but teletext over NTSC was never widely adopted by viewers.

-Many stations transmit TV Guide On Screen (TVGOS) data for an electronic program guide on VBI lines.
-The primary station in a market will broadcast 4 lines of data, and backup stations will broadcast 1 line.
-In most markets the PBS station is the primary host.
-TVGOS data can occupy any line from 10–25, but in practice its limited to 11–18, 20 and line 22.
-Line 22 is only used for 2 broadcast, DirecTV and CFPL-TV.
+Some stations transmitted TV Guide On Screen (TVGOS) data, an electronic program guide, over VBI lines, typically 11–18, 20, and 22.
+The primary station in a market, often a local PBS station, broadcast four lines while backup stations transmitted one.
+TVGOS was discontinued in 2013 and 2016, ending OTA program guide services for compatible devices.
+Line 22 is only used by DirecTV in older set-top boxes.

-TiVo data is also transmitted on some commercials and program advertisements so that customers can autorecord the program being advertised, and is also used in weekly half-hour paid programs on Ion Television and the Discovery Channel which highlight TiVo promotions and advertisers.
+TiVo data was also transmitted on some commercials and program advertisements so that customers could autorecord the program being advertised, and was also used in weekly half-hour paid programs on Ion Television and the Discovery Channel which highlighted TiVo promotions and advertisers.

 Countries and territories that are using or once used NTSC

-Below countries and territories currently use or once used the NTSC system.
-Many of these have switched or are currently switching from NTSC to digital television standards such as ATSC (United States, Canada, Mexico, Suriname, Jamaica, South Korea), ISDB (Japan, Philippines and part of South America), DVB-T (Taiwan, Panama, Colombia, Myanmar, and Trinidad and Tobago) or DTMB (Cuba).
+Below are countries and territories that currently use or once used the NTSC system.
+Many of these have switched or are currently switching from NTSC to digital television standards such as ATSC (United States, Canada, Mexico, Suriname, Jamaica, South Korea, Saint Lucia, Bahamas, Barbados, Grenada, Antigua and Barbuda, Haiti), ISDB (Japan, Philippines, part of South America and Saint Kitts and Nevis), DVB-T (Taiwan, Panama, Colombia, Myanmar, Trinidad and Tobago) or DTMB (Cuba).